 Now’s The Time To Do A W-4 Withholding Checkup

-As a wage-earner, one of the best ways to decrease your tax liability or increase your refund year-to-year is through by selecting the proper number of W-4 allowances.
-Why is this, you ask?
-Your employer uses the number of allowances, along with your marital status and pay frequency to determine how much to withhold from your paycheck.
-The state and federal income tax withholdings subtracted from each paycheck have a significant effect on the amount of tax liability you owe or total tax refund you may receive next spring.
+Your employer uses the number of allowances you selected, along with your marital status and pay frequency to determine how much to withhold from your paycheck.
+The more allowances you selected, the less that is withheld from your pay and, conversely, the fewer allowances you selected, the more that is withheld from your pay during the year.
+Thus, the state and federal income tax withholdings subtracted from each paycheck have a significant effect on the amount of tax liability you owe or total tax refund you may receive when you file your return after the close of the year.

-It’s important to adjust your Form W-4 with your employer so they can withhold the correct amount from your paychecks.
-To complete or modify Form W-4, here are a few things you can do.
+It’s important to revisit your Form W-4 this year if you’re looking for a different outcome next tax season.
+To complete or modify Form W-4, here are a few things you can do:

 - Use the IRS Withholding Calculator to help determine if you should complete a new Form W-4.
 This tool offers taxpayers the necessary information to put on a new Form W-4.

 - Find out how to access your W-4 within your workplace.
-The form should either be available online or available via human resources (HR).
+The form should either be available online or available from your payroll department.

 Life Events That Spur a W-4 Withholding Check